Do you feel excitement and joy when cooking for your friends and family? And above all, are you a big-time food lover?

 When you complete three years as an apprentice, you will graduate with a nationally recognised diploma or chef certificate in Australia and be able to work as a certified professional chef.

-It is entirely up to you to decide where you want to take your career next.
+It is entirely up to you to decide where to take your career next.
 You might want to gain specialisation in Asian cuisine and master the art of pulled noodles or learn about the future of sustainability.
-Whatever it is that you want to learn, an apprenticeship provides you with an opportunity to improve your skills.
+Whatever you want to know, an apprenticeship provides you with an opportunity to improve your skills.

-After you have graduated, you can either continue at the restaurant where you were training or look for work somewhere else.
+After graduating, you can either continue at the restaurant where you were training or look for work elsewhere.
 If you intend to pursue a career as a chef and work elsewhere, you might want to consider the following:

 Find a job in the kitchen that is a good fit for your professional objectives.